GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

 * **Unit test**: unit testing is a testing activity concerning only one element of the system (a component in our case), while integration testing is about the system as a whole.
 * **Bottom-up**: a strategy that starts testing from the lower level to the higher level components.
 * **Top-down**:  a strategy that starts testing from the higher level to the lower level components.
-* **Stubs and drivers**: elements that simulate the behavior of components of the system not integrated yet.
+* **Stubs/drivers/mocks**: elements that simulate the behavior of components of the system not integrated yet.
 In particular stubs simulate functionalities and drivers simulate requests.
+Mocks are programmable stubs.
 * **Arquillian**: a tool for the integration testing of JEE applications.
 * **JUnit**: a framework for running unit tests of Java applications.
 * **Mockito**: a mocking tool for Java tests.